uosjapuelks/tp/docs/team/bryanelmer.md

 - What it does: Allow users to keep track of items that they want to replenish once they run out.
 - Justification: This feature ensures that users will meet their essential needs when necessary without user involvement.
 - Highlights:
-    - Fridget automatically removes items from the shopping list when they are added into the item list.
+    - Fridget automatically removes items from the shopping list when they are added to the item list.
     - Fridget will prompt the users to add items into the shopping list only if they run out.
     - Users cannot add and remove items in the shopping list freely as it is done automatically by Fridget.